Copenhagen - Malmö - Gothenburg

 -

 At Copenhagen, Öresund trains use the main platforms.
-At Malmö Central, Öresund trains use underground platforms 1 & 2.
+At Malmö Central, Öresund trains use the underground platforms 1 & 2.

 How to buy tickets